kentonj/pi-cam/README.md

     - `sudo sh get-docker.sh`
   - docker-compose
     - `sudo pip3 -v install docker-compose`
-- Run the setup script to make the picamera accessible by docker
+- Run the setup script to make the picamera accessible by docker (must be `sudo`!!!)
-  - `./setup.sh`
+  - `sudo ./setup.sh`
 - Run the service!
   - `docker-compose up`
 - This will start 3 services: